-- 34. (1) In terms of section 29(6)(b) of the Act, the Council sets out the suspension procedure under this rule. - (2) The management committee or the chief executive officer may, at any time before or after a staff member is charged with misconduct, suspend such staff member with or without pay, as the case may be, where the nature of the misconduct dictates that the staff member be removed from his or her place of duty or if the possibility exists that the staff member may interfere or tamper with witnesses or evidence. - (3) The management committee or the chief executive officer must determine a specific period for suspension. - (4) A staff member may be suspended without pay for - - (a) the duration of the formal disciplinary inquiry; or - (b) for a period not exceeding 6 months, whichever period is the shortest.
+34. (1) In terms of section 29(6)(b) of the Act, the Council specifies the suspension procedure under this rule.

+(2) The management committee or the chief executive officer may, at any time before or after a staff member is charged with misconduct, suspend the staff member with or without pay, as the case may be, where the nature of the misconduct dictates that the staff member be removed from the staff member's place of duty or if the possibility exists that the staff member may interfere or tamper with witnesses or evidence.

+(3) The management committee or the chief executive officer must determine a specific period for suspension.

+- (4) A staff member may be suspended without pay for - - (a) the duration of the formal disciplinary inquiry; or - (b) for a period not exceeding 6 months, whichever period is the shortest.

-- (5) A staff member who has been suspended with or without pay, as the case may be, may within 7 days after he or she is notified of such suspension, appeal in writing to the Council against the validity of his or her suspension or against his or her suspension without pay. - (6) Upon considering the staff member's appeal in subrule (5), the Council must make a final decision as to the validity of the suspension of that staff member or to the suspension of that staff member without pay. - (7) Any staff member who has been suspended must be permitted to reassume his or her official duty and must be paid his or her full remuneration for the period of his or her suspension - - (a) if no charge of misconduct is brought against him or her under section 29(6)(a) of the Act: - (b) if he or she is found not guilty on any such charge of misconduct; - (c) if his or her appeal is upheld against any finding that he or she is guilty on any such charge of misconduct; or - (d) if an action under section 29(6)(g)(i)(aa) or (bb) of the Act is taken against such staff member. - (8) Any staff member who has been suspended and against whom an action under section 29(6)(g)(cc) has been taken, must assume duty at the reduced salary or the lower grade or both at the reduced salary and in the lower grade and the reduced salary must be paid to the staff member for the period of suspension unless payment at the former higher salary has already taken place during that period. - (9) Where a staff member who was suspended without pay is found guilty of misconduct and such staff member is not discharged in terms of section 29(6)(g)(dd) of the Act, his or her next annual salary increase must be deferred by a period equal to the period of suspension and that period must for the purpose of the calculation of his or her sick, vacation or bonus leave, be deemed not to have been a period during which he or she was employed by the Council. - (10) The suspension of any staff member may at any time be cancelled by the Council if in its opinion the reason for such suspension has lapsed, but such cancellation of the suspension may not affect any proceedings in connection with the charge of misconduct.
+(4) A staff member who has been suspended with or without pay, as the case may be, may within 7 days after the staff member is notified of the suspension, appeal in writing to the Council against the validity of the staff member's suspension or against the suspension without pay.

+(5) On considering the staff member's appeal in sub rule (4), the Council must make a final decision as to the validity of the suspension of that staff member or to the suspension of that staff member without pay.

+(6) A staff member who has been suspended must be permitted to reassume official duty and must be paid full remuneration for the period of suspension -

+- (a) if no charge of misconduct is brought against the staff member under section 29(6)(a) of the Act; - (b) if the staff member is found not guilty on a charge of misconduct; - (c) if the staff member's appeal is upheld against any finding that the staff member is guilty on a such charge of misconduct; or - (d) if an action under section 29(6)(g)(i)(aa) or (bb) of the Act is taken against the staff member.

+(7) A staff member who has been suspended and against whom an action under section 29(6)(g)(cc) has been taken, must assume duty at the reduced salary or the lower grade or both at the reduced salary and in the lower grade and the reduced salary must be paid to the staff member for the period of suspension unless payment at the former higher salary has already taken place during that period.

+(8) Where a staff member who was suspended without pay is found guilty of misconduct and the staff member is not discharged in terms of section 29(6)(g)(dd) of the Act, the staff member's next annual salary increase must be deferred by a period equal to the period of suspension and that period must for the purpose of the calculation of his or her sick, vacation or bonus leave, be regarded not to have been a period during which the staff member was employed by the Council.

+(9) The suspension of a staff member may at any time be cancelled by the Council if the reason for the suspension has lapsed, but the cancellation of the suspension does not affect any proceedings in connection with the charge of misconduct.